reMarkable/cobalt/README.md

 #### Install Docker

-In order to deploy to Container Engine you need to be able to build Docker containers and that requires have the Docker daemon running on your machine.
+In order to deploy to Container Engine you need to be able to build Docker containers and that requires having the Docker daemon running on your machine.

 Install [Docker](https://docs.docker.com/engine/installation/).
 If you are a Googler the following instructions should work: